Program Monitoring & Evaluation Internship in Kilifi, Kenya

 Program Monitoring, Management & Evaluation Internship (in Boston area or Kilifi, Kenya or both!)

 Kupenda for the Children has an ongoing opportunity and is currently accepting applications for Program Monitoring, Management & Evaluation Internship positions.
-Internships involve working with our project team in Kilifi County, Kenya to track the reach and impact of our Advocacy, Education and/or Medical programs.
+Internships involve working with our project team in Kilifi County, Kenya (either in Boston, Kenya or both) to track the reach and impact of our Advocacy, Education and/or Medical programs.
 Individuals with experience in research, program management and data analysis are encouraged to apply.
-There is some flexibility to allow either a Boston-only engagement, or a hybrid, where the internship starts in Boston with pre-trip work, followed by field work in Kenya, and close-out work on return, to write up reports and findings in Boston.
+A Boston-only engagement, or a hybrid, where the internship starts in Boston with pre-trip work, followed by field work in Kenya, and close-out work in Boston, is possible.

 Organization Background- Why We Exist:

 In many areas of the world, people impacted by disability are viewed as cursed, leading to their neglect, abandonment, abuse, rape, and murder.
 According to the World Health Organization “A billion people in the world, 15% of the population, have a disability severe enough that it limits their participation in family, community and political life.”